TomHarrop/ird-5acc-paper/ms/results.md

 Clusters 3, 4 and 6 correlate with spikelet number and secondary branch number, but not with PC1, meaning that the L~2~FC of genes in those clusters does not correlate with the phenotypic differences between wild and domesticated accessions.
 Clusters of genes with high L~2~FC in *O. sativa indica* have a positive correlation with SBN and SpN, whereas clusters of genes with low L~2~FC in *O. sativa indica* have a negative correlation with SBN and SpN.
 Cluster 4 had an enrichment of HB genes (9 out of 31 genes; *p*~adj~ = 2.5 × 10^-4^).
-It also contained three MIKC^C^-type MADS-box genes (*LHS1*, *MFO1* and *MADS14*), which promote spikelet meristem determination [@jeonLeafyHullSterile12000; @ohmoriMOSAICFLORALORGANS12009a; @kobayashiInflorescenceMeristemIdentity2012], and three *AP2/EREBP*-like genes including *INDETERMINATE SPIKELET 1* (*IDS1*), which also controls inflorescence architecture [@chuckFloralMeristemInitiation2008; @leeTwoAP2Family2012].
+It also contained three MIKC^C^-type MADS-box genes (*LHS1*, *MFO1* and *OsMADS14*), which promote spikelet meristem determination [@jeonLeafyHullSterile12000; @ohmoriMOSAICFLORALORGANS12009a; @kobayashiInflorescenceMeristemIdentity2012], and three *AP2/EREBP*-like genes including *INDETERMINATE SPIKELET 1* (*OsIDS1*), which also controls inflorescence architecture [@chuckFloralMeristemInitiation2008; @leeTwoAP2Family2012].
 L~2~FCs of genes in this cluster are low in *O. sativa indica*, high in *O. glaberrima* and intermediate in the two wild accessions.
-Although these genes may be involved in regulation of panicle complexity, their expression does not appear to have changed in parallel in the two domestications.
+Although these genes may be involved in regulation of panicle complexity, their expression did not appear to have changed in parallel in the two domestications.
 L~2~FCs of genes in clusters 3 and 6 change between accessions from the two continents.
 In cluster 3, L~2~FCs are higher in African species than in Asian species, meaning that the genes are more highly expressed in DM stages in African species.
 Genes in cluster 6 have the opposite pattern, with higher L~2~FCs in Asian species compared to African species.